top of page

 Monthly Reading and Discussion

-Participants will read one to two books per month and join facilitated discussions via Zoom once a month to explore biblical issues on justice.
+Participants will read one to two books per month and join facilitated discussions via Zoom twice a month to explore biblical issues on justice.

 Mentorship

-Participants will receive monthly mentoring from experienced Christian leaders to help them reflect on readings and develop deeper understanding of key worldview and justice issues.
+Participants will receive virtual mentoring from seasoned Christian leaders to help them reflect on readings and develop deeper understanding of key worldview and justice issues.

 Workshop Intensives